django-guardian/django-guardian/docs/configuration.md

     and are not automatically removed.
 This setting only affects the retrieval of users, not the permission assignments themselves.

+!!! warning "Custom user models"

+    This setting requires the user model to have an `is_active` field.
+    If the user model does not have an `is_active` field, the setting will have no effect and a system check warning (`guardian.W002`) will be raised.

 Defaults to `False`.